bodo-ai/Bodo/docs/source/Integrating_bodo/file_io.rst

         df = pd.read_csv('example.csv')
         return df

-Unlike ``read_csv`` in regular Pandas, Bodo can read a directory that contains multiple partitioned CSV files as well.
+Unlike ``read_csv`` in regular pandas, Bodo can read a directory that contains multiple partitioned CSV files as well.

-All files in the folder must have same number and datatype of columns.
+All files in the folder must have the same number and datatype of columns.
 They can have different number of rows.

 Usage::